Ebbe/arask/README.md

 Beware that these tasks are only run when ActionController has successfully rendered an action.
 The interval specified is the _least_ time that will go since last run.
 If no one visits your rails server, no tasks will run.
 For many tasks this is fine.

 The interval starts when the task has started running.
-A task with the interval :hourly is run at 08:37PM, then it will run the next time ActionController has rendered an action after 09:37PM.
+If a task with the interval `:hourly` is run at 08:37PM, then it will run the next time ActionController has rendered an action after 09:37PM.

 ## Usage
 After installation, you can edit config/initializers/arask.rb with your tasks.